-Once notification is received a claims form is completed and filed with the appropriate regulatory authority to collect funds from the failed credit union or financial institution.
+Once notification is received a claims form is completed and filed with the appropriate regulatory authority to collect funds from the failed financial institution.
 Any changes in rates to be paid by the failing institution are communicated to the investing credit unions as soon as notification is received.